-- 1) How do feel about Mark's statement in this chapter that where believers lack unity in the greater body of Christ that it is due mostly to disputable or discretionary matters and not based on essential Christian doctrines? - 2) Are you comfortable with "unity" or does it make you think you will have to compromise beyond what you are comfortable with? - 3) Why was unity so important to Jesus? - 4) Do you agree that a lack of unity among Christians impacts the non-believing world negatively? - 5) What should we not compromise for the sake of unity?
+- 1) How do feel about Mark's statement that when believers lack unity in the greater body of Christ that it is due mostly to disputable or discretionary matters and not based on essential Christian doctrines? - 2) Does the thought of "unity" make you think you will have to compromise beyond what you are comfortable with? - 3) Why was unity so important to Jesus? - 4) Do you agree that a lack of unity among Christians impacts the non-believing world negatively? - 5) What should we not compromise for the sake of unity?

 - 6) Unity among believers was an important topic of the prayer of Jesus in the Garden the night before His crucifixion.
-Do you value unity like Jesus did? - 7) Do you agree that unity is critical to the proliferation of the gospel? - 8) Are you ready to stop arguing about methods and instead focus on what you have in common with other believers?
+Do you value unity among believers like Jesus did? - 7) Do you agree that unity is critical to the proliferation of the gospel? - 8) Are you ready to stop arguing about methods and instead focus on what you have in common with other believers?

 9) Unity among believers is essential to the spread of the gospel (John 17:23) and giving glory to God (Romans 15:5-6).
-If you have not fully embraced both of these concepts as they relate to unity, ask Christ to make it clear to you.
-Then, take a specific step with another believer, group, or church that demonstrates your unity in Christ with them.
+If you haven't fully embraced both of these concepts as they relate to unity, ask Christ to make it clear to you.
+Then, take a specific step with another believer, group or church that demonstrates your unity in Christ with them.